Mac-STAT/Stat155Notes/docs/06-probability.md

 ## 4 AnyFireplaceTRUE:Living.Area     26.9      6.46      4.16 3.38e- 5
 ```

 Probably not.
 In fact, our sample is just one random sample from the larger population of homes in upstate New York.
 If we had gotten a slightly different sample of homes, then we would have different estimates for each of the regression coefficients.
-We explored this sampling variation in [Chapter 4][Random Variability] using bootstrapping.
+We explored this sampling variation in [Chapter 5](#randvariability) using bootstrapping.

 Let's connect our goals to the terms **statistic**, **estimate**, and **parameter**.